sta-szek/pojo-tester/src/book/writing-tests/README.md

 ## Create class using selected constructor {#choose-constructor}
-Sometimes, you want to choose which construtor should be used to instantiate your class or what parameters should be passed.
-Common example is, when construcotr validates parameters and throws exceptions.
+Sometimes you want to choose which constructor is used to instantiate your class or what parameters are passed.
+Common example is when constructor validates parameters and throws exceptions.

 To indicate what constructor to choose, `POJO-TESTER` needs to know three things:
 * a class, which constructor will be chosen
 * constructor's parameters types
-* constructor's parameter
+* constructor's parameters

-And again, defining this in `POJO-TESTER` is piece of cake:
+And again, defining this in `POJO-TESTER` is a piece of cake:
 ```java
 import static pl.pojo.tester.api.assertion.Assertions.assertPojoMethodsFor;